SylvieMei716/eco-friendly-products-search-engine/README.md

 repo.
 The original dataset could be found via https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023.

 ## How to run
-To directly run the search algorithm or launch the search engine:
+To directly run the search algorithm or launch the search engine (Note: since we set random sleep in item link checking part, it might take around 45 seconds to show the results):

 - Modify the query in main function of `pipeline.py`, and run `python pipeline.py`, to get the top results for your query